Contact-Control-Interfaces/maestro-sdk-docs/Unity/2.6.0/README.md

 ### MaestroInteractable

 To customize the haptics for a given collidable gameobject, utilize the `MaestroInteractable` script.
-The fields available will look very similar to those found on `MaestroManager` (documented [here](#default-haptics)).
+The fields available will look very similar to those found on `MaestroManager` ([documented here](#default-haptics)).

  <img src="https://contact-control-interfaces.github.io/maestro-sdk-docs/Unity/2.6.0/images/interactable_haptics.png" height="250"/>

 You can also control how an object can be manipulated using the `Type` field under Configuration:
-  - `Static` (unable to be picked up)
+  - `Static` - Unable to be picked up
   - `One hand grab` - Can be picked up using either individual hand
   - `Two hand` - Requires both hands to pick up